surabhik26/Object-Detection-and-Multi-Object-Classification-YOLO11-Model/README.md

 - **Introduction to Object Detection**: Brief explanation of object detection challenges and YOLO approach.
 - **YOLOv1 Model Overview**: Architecture details and explanation of how YOLOv1 works.
-- **Model Implementation**: Building or using a YOLOv1 model for object detection.
+- **Model Implementation**: Building or using a YOLO model for object detection.
 - **Training and Evaluation**: Training the model (if applicable) or running inference on a dataset.
 - **Visualization**: Displaying predicted bounding boxes and detected objects on images.